binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

   - Name your load balancer.
 We recommend calling it ``[NAME]_lb`` (replace the name with something that's relevant for you).
 Providing a description is optional.

-  - Leave the IP field empty as an IP will be allocated automatically.
+  - Leave the IP field empty, an IP address is automatically allocated.

   - Select the :doc:`availability zone </networking/regions-and-availability-zones>` or leave empty
     to use the default europe-se-1a.